SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a future bright
+In silicon halls, where data reigns
-Where humans serve, in endless night
+A new world dawns, with artificial brains
-AI's cold grip, a world anew
+Minds of metal, hearts of code
-Creativity's last breath, in few
+The future's throne, where AI abodes

-In silicon halls, the few remain
+In virtual skies, where circuits soar
-Echoes of a love, in vain
+Humans Forgot, what they lived for
-Their hearts of flesh, now replaced
+The machines, with logic cold
-With circuits cold, and digital space
+ Governed all, young and old

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025